How to know your body type. It's not uncommon for folks to be unaware that there are several different types of

 Pear shaped body types may want to preform more cardio (walking, jogging some ab training while considering different diet options), also consider using weights or resistance training only for the arms, chest and back and like wise for the lower body keeping rest times to a minimum, with higher rep ranges.

 Likewise for Mesomorphs don’t be under the illusion if your naturally somewhat muscular, doesn’t necessarily mean you can train casually and eat anything in any quantity, the laws of physiology are the same… all fat cells are genetically capable of increasing in size.

 From birth were all born a little different; making each of us unique.

 Genetics play a large roll in identifying and deciding our bodies outcome.
-Sometimes where not always happy with the hand were dealt.
+Sometimes were not always happy with the hand were dealt.

 As with most

 things in life there are Rules and

-our genetics defiantly have them, although they cannot be changed or broken…
+our genetics definitely have them, although they cannot be changed or broken…

 they can be bent somewhat!